-Abdijalil and Shuijuan: Laparoscopic versus open surgery for CAPD catheter leakages between the laparoscopic and open-surgery groups.^[27,28] A number of articles have been published which are concurrent with the findings of the meta-analysis.
-For instance, a prospective randomized study done by Jwo et al. reported no significant difference in dialysate leakage between the laparoscopic and open-surgery group.^[1] Similarly a review done by John H. Crabtree revealed no differences in the incidences of dialysate leakage between open surgery and laparoscopic group.^[22] However, it is noteworthy to note that dialysate leakage is
+The results of this meta-analysis show that there was no statistically significant difference in dialysate leakages between the laparoscopic and open surgery PDC placement.
+The results of this study were similar to other meta-analysis that reported no significant difference in dialysate leakages between the laparoscopic and open surgery groups.[27,28] A number of articles have been published that are concurrent with the findings of the meta-analysis.
+For instance, a prospective randomized study conducted by Jwo et al.[1] reported no significant difference in dialysate leakage between the laparoscopic and open surgery groups.
+Similarly, a review done by Crabtree and Fishman[22] revealed no significant differences in the incidences of dialysate leakage between the open surgery and laparoscopic groups.[22]
+It is worth noting, however, that dialysate leakage is influenced by other factors such as the time when PD was started.
+Beginning PD immediately after insertion increases the risk of leakage due to inadequate healing of the peritoneum.
+Additionally,